NickJohn547745/CSE3902/README.md

 * Player can shoot an arrow during room transition (fix in transition state refactor
 * Player sometimes disappears when movig between rooms while damaged
 * Room transitions sometimes spawn player in tile
+* Map in inventory screen does not show correct doorways